Wubpooz/Ocaml/README.md

 # Practicals of Introduction à la Programmation Fonctionnelle (DLIN231)

 Files and folders are self-explanatory.
-Run ’make’ or ’make test.ml‘ to compile the Ocaml files in the current directory (File [‘Makefile‘](https://github.com/Wubpooz/IPF/Makefile) needed in the directory).
+Run `make` or `make test.ml` to compile the Ocaml files in the current directory (File [`Makefile`](https://github.com/Wubpooz/IPF/Makefile) needed in the directory).
-You can also run ’make test’ to compile the Ocaml files and run them inline (still in the current directory).
+You can also run `make test` to compile the Ocaml files and run them inline (still in the current directory).
-To cleanup, use ’make clean’.
+To cleanup, use `make clean`.